 When to Wash Your Hands

-Teach children to follow these simple guidelines to know when they should wash their hands.
+Below are a few examples of when kids should wash their hands.
 To help them remember, hang a chart with these guidelines in an easy-to-see place in your home, such as the bathroom mirror or the refrigerator.

 Wash your hands…